 Where: 35 The Market Building, Covent Garden, WC2E 8RF

 No 197 Chiswick Fire Station gives you serious interior envy.
 It’ll make you want to white wash your walls, plant a few cacti and replace your sofa with something soft and pink.
 If a complete home renovation isn’t on the cards then head over to Chiswick instead, for your fix of all things Instagrammable (brunch will call for a #flatlay).

 Where: 197-199 Chiswick High Rd, London W4 2DR, United Kingdom

 Who wouldn’t want their very own ‘press for Champagne’ button?
 A favourite for Dream Home boards on Pinterest, these nifty little buttons aren’t the only photogenic feature of Soho’s Bob Bob Ricard.
 Ever seen videos of imploding chocolate bombs on Facebook and wondered where you can sample such a delight?
 Bob’s your uncle.
 And the location of your next ‘gram… or two.

 Where: 1 Upper James Street, Soho, W1F 9DF

-Why: Bleecker Street is the King of Instagram burgers, and actually the King of burgers full stop.
+Bleecker is the king of Instagram burgers, and actually the king of burgers full stop.
 Pure filth (in the best way), the stacked patties are oozing with melted cheese, sandwiched between a sesame bun.
 They’re two-handers so sacrifice the selfie and pass your phone to someone else if you want an action shot.

 Where: 119 Kensington Church Street, Kensington, W8 7LN